Murder of Peter R. de Vries: Reactions

-Security
+Security debate

 De Vries was frequently threatened, but was reported as not wanting any police protection or private security.
 However, there was criticism that he could have been protected better.
 He had a tattoo on his leg with his motto On bended knee is no way to be free.
 He explained the tattoo as "It means that we are not subservient to anyone.
 That no one can dominate us.
 That means that we are never, ever, anyone's slave."

 The caretaker Minister of Justice and Security, Ferd Grapperhaus, commissioned an independent investigation into the security of De Vries.
 His partner, Tahmina Akefi, said that his murder could have been prevented and that the system failed them.
 She also denied reports that De Vries did not want security.